adityam/filter/README.md

 ---------------------------------

 Each `\start<filter>` macro also accepts options.
-However, unlike other ConTeXt environment, these options cannot be on a serate line; they must be on the same line as `\start<filter>`.
+However, unlike other ConTeXt environment, these options cannot be on a separate line; they must be on the same line as `\start<filter>`.
 For example, suppose I define an environment to run R-code